How to Make Oobleck

 It only lasts about a day before it separates and needs to be disposed of.
 It’s inexpensive and easy to make so once the kids are done playing just scrape it in the garbage or let it dry out overnight and scrape it out of the bowl the next day.

-How to Play with it!
+Ways to Play with It!

 - Grab a handful, squeeze it to make it hard then release it to make it ooze out through your fingers.